GeoscienceAustralia/ptha/R/README.md

 the process.
-  * If a linear propagation code is used then the user can optionally compute the tsunami for each unit-source separately and then [combine them later](combine_tsunami_sources).
+  * If a linear propagation code is used then the user can optionally compute the tsunami for each unit-source separately and then [combine them later](combine_tsunami_sources/combine_tsunami_gauges.R).
 This is relatively efficient, but only theoretically valid for tsunami with a sufficiently small amplitude-to-depth ratio (or equivalently, with sufficiently small velocities).
 The tsunami propagation results are generally stored at offshore points, and scripts to make these are [here](make_hazard_points).
   * If nonlinear solvers are required, then the user must first create the initial conditions for each event (by linearly combining the unit source initial conditions), and then run each through the nonlinear propagation code.
+See [here](combine_tsunami_sources/combine_tsunami_sources.R) for an example.

 * Assign an mean annual rate to each event in the earthquake catalogue.
 This is based on seismic moment conservation principles, and requires the user to specify the source-zone convergence rate and various other parameters controlling seismicity.
 Uncertainties can be accounted for using a logic tree.

-* Compute the tsunami associated with each event in the catalogue by linearly combining the unit-source tsunami.
+See the function `rate_of_earthquakes_greater_than_Mw` in the rptha package.

 In a typical application you would write scripts to call routines in rptha.
 Examples of scripts for common tasks are provided here.